idvorkin/idvorkin.github.io/_d/sat_dsat.md

 -->

-[I wish I spent more time at work, is never uttered on a death bed](/wlb).
-You have many [roles other then work](/eulogy), and balancing between them is the name of the game.
+[I wish I spent more time at work, is never uttered on a deathbed](/wlb).
+You have many [roles other than work](/eulogy), and balancing between them is the name of the game.
 While high work SAT is great for your career, it makes stopping work hard.

-At the same time, where you work, what you work on, how challenging it is, when going well, like a giant snowball gathering speed down on a hill, is infectious.
+At the same time, where you work, what you work on, and how challenging it is, when going well, like a giant snowball gathering speed down a hill, is infectious.
 That SAT will bring energy and resilience to the other roles in your life.

 While it's easy to stop working when you have low work SAT, that low SAT can be parasitic.
-It can lower your overall will power, and suck energy from the other roles in your life.
+It can lower your overall willpower and suck energy from the other roles in your life.

 <!---
 I kind of like this paragraph, but not sure how much it adds.
 -->

 We all want to make the most of our lives.
-While not every breathing moment should be about work, what's the point if what you do the majority of the time is mind numbing, or makes you grind a millimeter/month off your teeth.
+While not every breathing moment should be about work, what's the point if what you do the majority of the time is mind-numbing or makes you grind a millimeter a month off your teeth.

-## The situations a 2x2 matrix
+## The situation's a 2x2 matrix

 | DSAT/SAT  | SAT High                         | SAT Low            |
 | --------- | -------------------------------- | ------------------ |